Sorry, you need to enable JavaScript to visit this website.

 7.1 General context

-Bosnia and Herzegovina (BiH) is classified as an upper middle-income country.
+BiH is classified as an upper middle-income country.
 As a former republic of the Socialist Federal Republic of Yugoslavia, BiH inherited a fully articulated modern system of education, healthcare, social insurance and welfare.
 Although the basic structures of the system remain in place today, the consecutive impact of the conflict of the 1990s, economic transition, external economic shock, austerity policies, low growth and rising inequality have left many parts of the system unable to provide the quality of care and equality of access required by citizens.

 The existing social assistance system creates inequality among its clients based on both their place of residence (territorial inequality) and the social category to which the user belongs (status-based inequality).
+Overall, the social assistance system in BiH fails to reach many of the most vulnerable and to keep them from descending into poverty.

 Main trends in the health conditions of young people

 When it comes to lifestyle of young people in BiH, it seems worth mentioning that in 2014 the Canton of Sarajevo Ministry of Education, Science and Youth, acting in cooperation with the XY Association issued a syllabus called Healthy Lifestyles, targeting pupils at elementary schools, which should help youth to have more quality life and to learn what quality life is.
 According to Association XY survey conducted before the syllabus creation, young people in BiH enjoy shopping (33.9 percent of them say they go shopping at least once a week, although half of them have never done any shopping online), and 39 percent of young people believe that wearing branded clothes is important or very important.
 Healthy eating is important or very important to 84.5 percent of young people, while only 1.2 percent of them says it is not important at all.
-Of the only 16.7 percent of young people who say that they have more money for personal needs in comparison to other youth in BiH, it is questionable how much they can afford healthy food and branded clothes.
+Out of only 16.7 percent of young people who say that they have more money for personal needs in comparison to other youth in BiH, it is questionable to what extent they can afford healthy food and branded clothes.
 Yet 81 percent of respondents say that looking good is important or very important to them (48.5 percent of them say they are satisfied with the way they look, and 27.2 percent are very satisfied).

+51 percent of youth say they never drink any alcohol and 96 percent never used any soft drugs.
+Also, 66.6 percent of youth say they do not smoke cigarettes and never have.
+On the other hand, 20.3 percent of them smokes cigarettes every day.
 When it comes to sexual and reproductive health, the most common age for the first sexual intercourse is 17 – 18, with 42 percent of young people saying they use birth control methods as a rule.
 However, 15.5 percent of young people were uncomfortable about discussing this issue.
+71.6 percent of respondents rate their health as very good or excellent.
+In general, one can say that young people are aware of the importance of healthy lifestyles and try to base their lives on these foundations as much as possible.

-In this context, 66.3 percent of young people say that engaging in sports is important or very important, although 49 percent of youth do sports rarely or never.
+71.6% of respondents rate their health as very good or excellent.
+In general, one can say that young people are aware of the importance of healthy lifestyles and try to base their lives on these foundations as much as possible.
+In this context, 66.3% of young people say that engaging in sports is important or very important, although 49% of youth do sports rarely or never.
 Since engaging in sports has a significant commercial aspect (it requires specific equipment, membership fees at sports clubs or for using sports facilities), one can say that young people would like to do sports and consider this to be quite important but cannot afford it.
-40.8 percent of them say that they are concerned about poverty in society, allowing one to identify this as an issue that affects their lives.
-Of course, there are some sports activities that do not require significant financial investments by youth, but most sports clubs are commercial ones.
+40.8% of them say that they are concerned about poverty in society, which imply on possible financial issues that affects their lives.
+Of course, there are some sports activities that do not require significant financial investments by youth, but most sports clubs are commercial sports providers.

 Main concepts